machinable-org/machinable/docs/guide/at-glance.md

           width: 170,
           height: 25,
           value: "
-          Data storage is managed and abstracted, local or in the cloud "
+          Data store is managed and abstracted, local or in the cloud "
         },
         {